ViniLemess/selenium-test/README.md

 # Selenium-Test

-**Project to learn automated tests using selenium as automation tool.**
+**Project to learn automated tests using selenium as automation tool. and http://automationpractice.com/index.php as test site.**